 Ask him about his vines or his winemaking process.
 He loves to answer questions about both.

 Marcia identifies herself as an owner of the winery, as well as the resident cellar rat.
-This means that she does a lot of vineyard work, cleaning, crushing grapes, bottling, labeling, wine testing, and whatever else needs doing.
+This means that she does a lot of vineyard work, cleaning, crushing grapes, bottling, labeling, and whatever else needs doing.
 Did I mention tasting the wine?
 Someone has to do it!